Ali M. Hasanov: Early life

-Hasanov was born on March 10, 1960, in Tananam village of Sharur Rayon, Nakhchivan AR, Azerbaijan.
-He graduated from Moscow State University and has a PhD in History.
+Hasanov was born on March 10, 1960, in Tananam village of Sharur Rayon, Nakhchivan ASSR, Azerbaijan.
+He graduated from Moscow State University and has a PhD in history.
 From May 19, 1992, until December 2, 1993, Hasanov worked as an inspector at the main office of Nakhchivan State University.

 Political career

 From February 23, 1994, until September 29, 1995, he was the Director of the Ideology Department of New Azerbaijan Party.
-Hasanov then worked as the Assistant Director of the Head of Department on Social Political Issues of the Executive Apparatus from September 30, 1995, until July 9, 1996, and as its head from July 9, 1996, through July 19, 2005.
+Hasanov then worked as the assistant director of the Head of Department on Social Political Issues of the Executive Apparatus from September 30, 1995, until July 9, 1996, and as its head from July 9, 1996, through July 19, 2005.
 When the official name of the apparatus was changed to Presidential Administration, Hasanov was re-appointed to the same position.
 He was the Assistant to the President of Azerbaijan for public and political issues.
-On November 29, 2019 his department was abolished and position dismissed.
+On November 29, 2019, his department was abolished and position dismissed.

-Political views

-Hasanov was known for his nationalist-tinged vitriol against government opponents, which he labeled “anti-national elements” or “foreign anti-Azerbaijan forces.”
-One of his most common targets was foreign-funded democracy promotion efforts, which “mislead some of our young people to act against the state, funded from various filthy sources which push them to act in an unhealthy, anti-national way,” he told a pro-government youth group in 2013.

-In 2010, he went so far as to propose the adoption of a “national” ending for Azerbaijani surnames, like the Russian “-ov” or the Georgian “-adze.”
-He suggested “-az,” but it never caught on.